 We understand that you have a choice when it comes to legal representation and you need to have confidence in the Family Attorney you hire.
 We strive to not only meet your expectations but to exceed them.
 We are honored to have the opportunity to give back to our local community and to serve clients in all of North Texas.
 We truly believe every client deserves quality legal representation.
 We stand behind every word of our mission statement.
 These are not simply words, but our commitment to ourselves, to our community, and to you, our client.

-Confident and Compassionate Family Law Attorney
+Highly Motivated and Driven Family & Criminal Law Attorney

 In an ideal world, every couple that marries will fulfill their vow “until death do us part”.
 Couples do not marry with the intent to divorce in the future.
 Although the divorce rate in Texas has declined over the past several years, the sad reality is that divorce still happens.
 Sometimes marriages end on friendly terms and the parties can work together to resolve the situation quickly and efficiently.
 Unfortunately, this is not the norm.
 Many couples fight over community property and child custody.